objcio/articles/2014-07-08-sandbox-scripting.md

 		panes
 	end tell

-Our goal to open the Accessibility view of the security pane, so look through the Result in the output until you find something promising like:
+Our goal to open the Accessibility view of the security pane, so look through the Result in the output until you find something useful like:

 	pane id "com.apple.preference.security" of application "System Preferences"

-Take a look at it's "localized name" property:
+Learn more about it by looking at it's "localized name" property:

 	tell application "System Preferences"
 		localized name of pane id "com.apple.preference.security"